-Mosquito Control services are provided by Charleston County.
-Please contact Mosquito Abatement at (843) 202-7880 or for more information visit the
+Mosquito control services are provided by Charleston County.
+For more information, please contact Mosquito Abatement at (843) 202-7880 or visit the Charleston County Mosquito Control website.

 To be added to the Town’s bid list, please register via the Town’s new procurement portal for vendor registration and procurement opportunities.
 Click below for the link to the